-The majority of PID controllers allow you to grill anywhere between 150°F and 500°F, and also smoke within that range.
+The majority of PID controllers (such as the Savannah Stoker) allow you to grill anywhere between 150°F and 500°F, and also smoke within that range.
 They also have a temperature increment settings to allow you to easily adjust your target temperature at any moment.
 Usually these settings are between 5°F and 10°F at a time, but some go as low as a single degree.

 Once the conversion kit is fixed to your grill, you can load in wood pellets into the hopper.
 This is a box that sits on the side of your grill chamber.
 It holds pellets and slowly feeds them onto the auger, which in turn feeds pellets into the firebox in your grill for burning.

 The PID controller effectively controls the temperature of your grill by adjusting the rate at which the auger feeds the grill.

 When you need more heat the auger will speed up, and when you need less it will slow down.
 If you want to maintain temperature then the auger will often pause.